-Bill Gates cancels holiday plans due to Omicron, believes pandemic will end in 2022
+Bill Gates cancels holiday plans due to omicron, believes pandemic will end in 2022

-Bill Gates usually shares his thoughts these days on his GatesNotes blog, but on Tuesday, Gates wrote out a multi-post Twitter thread sharing his opinions on the current state of the coronavirus pandemic.
-The Microsoft co-founder mixed the personal and the professional, revealing that friends have come down with the Omicron variant, and his own holiday is looking very different.
+Bill Gates usually shares his thoughts on his GatesNotes blog, but on Tuesday, Gates wrote a multi-post Twitter thread sharing his opinions on the current state of the pandemic.
+The Microsoft co-founder mixed the personal and the professional, revealing that friends have come down with the omicron variant, and his own holiday is looking very different.

 "Just when it seemed like life would return to normal, we could be entering the worst part of the pandemic," Gates wrote.
 "Omicron will hit home for all of us.
 Close friends of mine now have it, and I've canceled most of my holiday plans."